qorix-group/tooling/cr_checker/README.md

 > NOTE: Option `--remove-offset` can have severe consequences if the offset is miscalculated.
 Use with **extreme caution**.

 > NOTE: Setting directory as `.` will cause that tool removes your complete workspace!
-This is conected with how Bazel includes python into build. **DO NOT USE THIS OPTION UNLESS YOU'RE 100% SURE IN WHAT YOURE DOING**.
+This is connected with how Bazel includes python into build. **DO NOT USE THIS OPTION UNLESS YOU'RE 100% SURE IN WHAT YOU'RE DOING**.

 ### Examples